42,785 (all seated)

 If arriving by train into New Street Station then there are plenty of pubs to be found in the City Centre.
 Just outside the main entrance to the station, is the Shakespeare pub, which is popular with away fans, normally with the local Police keeping a watchful eye over proceedings.
 On Bennetts Hill, which is only a few minutes further walk away (pass the Shakespeare on your left, turn left at Tescos, then take the next right hand turn by Ask Italia onto Bennetts Hill) are a number of pubs including the ‘Sun On The Hill’ pub, which also shows televised sports and a Wetherspoons pub called the Briar Rose (although colours are not allowed).
 A little further up the hill is the Wellington pub which is a mecca for real ale drinkers.
 The Wellington does not provide food but has no objections to you bringing in your own.
 There are a couple of taxi ranks nearby that you can use if you wish to get you to Villa Park or hop back on the train.

-The Beaufort Arms in nearby Hamstead welcomes visiting supporters.
+The Beaufort Arms in nearby Hamstead welcomes away fans visiting Aston Villa’s stadium.
 This family-friendly pub has BT Sports and serves the normal range of beers.
 You can if you wish, leave your car in their car park for the duration of the match, free of charge.
 The pub is conveniently located not far from Junction 7 of the M6 and Junction 1 of the M5, which can make for a quicker getaway after the match has ended.
 The pub is also only a six-minute train ride from Witton Station and a one minute walk from Hamstead Station.
 Coaches can also be accommodated as long as the coach organiser advises the pub beforehand.
 Similarly, food can also be provided if booked in advance.

 Address: 42-46 Old Walsall Road, Birmingham.
 B42 1NP (Location map)

 Opening Hours: Midday – 11 pm